TimePulse/TimePulse/README.md

 TimePulse features a few key features we find useful in a team time-tracking application.

 * Both punchclock and manual entry clocking
-* Integration with GitHub and Pivotal Tracker - clocked time is associated automatically with PT tickets and with
+* Integration with GitHub and Pivotal Tracker - clocked time is associated automatically with PT tickets and with Git commits.
 * Heirarchical tree of projects, with attribute inheritance
-* Unified interface for both invoicing clients and paying subcontractors
+* Unified interface for both invoicing clients and paying subcontractors/staff
 * Invoice generation
 * Multiple customizable rates for each project
 * Workers can be individually assigned to a rate on a per-project basis